improving your home

 - power tools.

 The batteries in these devices can pose a serious fire risk if they aren’t charged, stored or disposed of correctly.
-Lithium batteries can also significantly increase the intensity and rapidness of house fires.
+Fires caused by lithium-ion batteries aren’t like other fires.
+Rapid and intense, they:

-Remember to follow the manufacturer's instructions carefully when it comes to charging and storing your devices.
+Always follow the manufacturer's instructions carefully when charging and storing your devices.
+When you’re charging a device with a lithium battery, remember to:

 Incorrectly stored flammable liquids and chemicals

-Flammable liquids, like petrol or methylated spirits can catch fire if kept near a heat source, while some pool chemicals can explode if not stored correctly.
-Make sure to keep these chemicals in a place not exposed to moisture and heat.
+Flammable liquids, like petrol or methylated spirits, can catch fire or explode if kept near a heat source.
+Make sure to keep these chemicals stored somewhere cool and dry.

 Christmas and fairy lights

-Many homeowners and renters keep festive lights on for extended periods during the holiday season, which can unfortunately lead to overheating and potentially a fire.
-Consider switching off your Christmas lights before heading to bed or leaving your home.
+During the festive season, many homeowners and renters keep lights on for extended periods, which can unfortunately lead to overheating and potentially a fire.
+Switching off your festive lights when you’re in bed or away from home is a simple way to protect your property.

 Candles, cigarettes and e-cigarettes

 Open flames such as candles present a great risk of starting a fire.
-Keep candles and lighters away from pets, children, and flammable materials, like curtains or books.
-Always put out candles before leaving the room.
+Keep candles well away from curtains, books, and other flammable items, and always extinguish them before leaving the room.

-Be careful with e-cigarettes and vapes as they contain lithium powered batteries which are highly flammable.
-For traditional cigarettes, use deep ashtrays and avoid smoking in bed.
-This helps prevent the risk of accidentally falling asleep and setting the bedding on fire.
+Be careful with e-cigarettes and vapes as they contain lithium-powered batteries which are highly flammable.
+If someone in your household smokes traditional cigarettes, use deep ashtrays and avoid smoking in bed.
+Falling asleep with a lit cigarette is a common cause of house fires.

 Leaving gas on when away on holiday